loxodromic-systems/loxodromic.systems/content/en/homepage/2founder.md

 Ian writes about software, systems thinking, and career reflections at his blog, and occasionally posts on LinkedIn.

-Outside of work, he enjoys books, music, and long walks in the Dales with Sadie the schnauzer.
+Outside of work, he enjoys books, music, and long walks with Sadie the schnauzer.